LukeEcomod/pyAPES_VESBO/README.md

 run function returns a dict containing states and fluxes of encapsulated submodels to be used in upper-level.

 ### Worries:
-- leaky interface (how to handle consistent matter flags or other control parameters of model)
+- leaky interface (how to handle in consistent manner control parameters in lower level)
-- how to prevent dependencies across the interface (espacially how to keep lower levels clean): should lower levels provide different interfaces in different occasions or should they accomodate logic through forcing?
+- how to prevent dependencies across the interface, especially to down-stream: How awere lower levels should be about upper level logic?
+Accomadete or provide services

 ## Migration to Python3
 https://docs.python.org/3.0/whatsnew/3.0.html